ddc-java-14/paw-pics/docs/index.md

 * pet history
 * Possibly a User Rating

-List, in general terms and using a bullet list, what content will be stored on the Android device.
-This should include any information that users of your app would expect to be maintained (i.e. without connection to a server) across multiple sessions of use.

 ## Device/external services
 * PetFinder API
 * Camera
 * Internet/HTTP

 ## Stretch goals/possible enhancements
-Adding more of a social media element to it.
-A login system, likes, dislikes.
-Added security.
+* Adding more of a social media element to it.
+* A login system, likes, dislikes.
+* Added security.